crscca1/textcapturer/README.md

 ###Usages

 Extract text from anywhere in screen.
-Useful if working on a remote machine and need to copy text to local machine.
+Useful if working on a remote machine and need to copy text to local machine if direct remote clipboard is not possible.
 (Launch from local machine and keep remote machine visible in a small window on local machine)

 When launched will fill screen area and cover with a tint.
 Can be minimized when needed to be set aside.